HansjoergW/sec-fincancial-statement-data-set/README.md

 and run `update()` again (see previous chapter).

-# Working with the SECFSDSTools library
+# Vewing data using SECFSDSTools library
-Note: the code within this chapter is also contained in the "01_quickstart.ipynb" notebook.
+Note: the code within this chapter is also contained in the [notebooks/01_quickstart.ipynb](notebooks/01_quickstart.ipynb).
 If you want to follow along, just open the notebook.

 ## A first simple example